JacksonKuo/blog/_posts/2025-6-15-trufflehog-precommits.markdown

  create mode 100644 .pre-commit-config.yaml
 ```

 Something I noticed is that edits to the `canary.properties` file like newlines that move the existing secret around, do not cause Trufflehog to proc.
 Looks like Trufflehog works off the diff.
-This is good, since it means old secrets won't trigger.
+This is good, since it means old secrets won't trigger unnecessarily.
 In order to trigger again, both lines for `aws_access_key_id` and `aws_secret_access_key` have to be changed at the same time or `--since-commit HEAD` has to be removed.

-Also Trufflehog uses `AKIA` to find a AWS API secret.
+Also Trufflehog uses `AKIA` to find a AWS API token.
 If we want to explicitly ignore a credential then `#trufflehog:ignore` needs to be placed on the `AKIA` line.

 # Pros and Cons
-So which one should be use githooks or the pre-commit framework?
+So which one should be used githooks or the pre-commit framework?
 Note that I'm going to refer to the pre-commit framework as just pre-commits.
 Githooks are a better fit for individuals.
 For team projects, pre-commits is preferred.
-* Githooks required bootstrap shell commands to set globally, and the per repo `$GIT_DIR/hooks` aren't included when pushing source to GitHub.com
+* Githooks require bootstrapped shell commands to set global pre-commits, and the per repo `$GIT_DIR/hooks` aren't included when pushing sourcecode to GitHub.com
-* Githooks you need your root script to properly call your child scripts, where as pre-commits allows for easily adding multiple different hooks via built-ins
+* Githooks require a root script to properly call child scripts, whereas pre-commits allow for adding multiple hooks via easy built-ins
-* Githooks you need to manage dependencies, where as pre-commit dependencies and virtual environments are built-in
+* Githooks require managing dependencies, where as pre-commit dependencies and virtual environments have built-ins
 * Pre-commits also have built-in versioning

-Pre-commits does require developers to install and run `pre-commit install`.
-But developer can configure their `git` to point to a template that will auto call `.pre-commit-config.yaml` so that `install` isn't required.[^10] Alternative, `pre-commit install` can just be part of the `Makefile` build file.
+Pre-commits do require developers to install and run `pre-commit install`.
+But developers can configure their `git` to point to a template that will auto call `.pre-commit-config.yaml` so that `pre-commit install` isn't required after every `git clone`.[^10] Alternatively, `pre-commit install` can just be part of the `Makefile` build process.

 ```bash
 # pre-commit uninstall